Overview

 • Reported ease in adopting the behavior

 • How difficult (in terms of time, effort, or inconvenience on your part) would it be for you to get your electricity from community solar?
-[0%-100%; reverse coded]
+[0%-100%]

 Opinions about climate policies